apache/brpc/docs/en/http_service.md

 };
 ```

-If we add it into the server as before, it could only be accessed by URLs such as `/QueueService/start` or ` /QueueService/stop`.

-However, adding the third parameter `restful_mappings` in `AddService` allows us to customize URL:
+By specifying the 3rd parameter `restful_mappings` to `AddService`, the URL can be customized:

 ```c++
 if (server.AddService(&queue_svc,